CamCam919/AWS-Solutions-Architect/README.md

 Instructors from udemy (Small portion)
   - Stephane Maarek

-And previous notes I have taken when I went for my cloud practitioner
+And previous notes I have taken when I went for my cloud practitioner.

 Start date July 11th, 2022